Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals

 After computing the total vacuum pressure, the system's vacuum magnetization can be computed as follows:

-The explicit calculation of $\Delta \mathcal{M}_{\text{vac}}$ for spin-0, spin-1/2 and spin-1 particle are shown in appendix ~\ref{appe4}.
-By using the formalism mentioned above in the above two sections, we estimate various thermodynamic observables for a hadron gas with van der Waals interaction.
+The explicit calculations of $\Delta \mathcal{M}_{\text{vac}}$ for spin-0, spin-1/2 and spin-1 particle are shown in Appendix ~\ref{appe4}.
+By using the formalism mentioned in the above two sections, we estimate various thermodynamic observables for a hadron gas with van der Waals interaction.